Status: Special Area of Conservation (SAC)

 - Conduct a gear comparison study to compare different grab samplers which have been used to collect macrofaunal and sediment data in the MPA to understand how comparable different datasets are.

-More detail on offshore MPA monitoring can be found on our MPA monitoring webpage.
-A list of monitoring surveys and relevant reports can be found on our MPA Monitoring Survey reports webpage.
+More detail on offshore MPA monitoring can be found on the Offshore MPA monitoring webpage.
+A list of monitoring surveys and relevant reports can be found on our MPA monitoring survey reports webpage.

 If you are aware of any additional information not referred to in the Relevant Documentation section or above, please contact us.